Understanding Bankruptcy

 It takes nine months for an “Absolute” discharge.
 The conditions for an “Absolute” discharge include:

-· You must be in your first bankruptcy (24 months for your second bankruptcy)
+• You must be in your first bankruptcy

-If it’s a second bankruptcy the time for eligibility for an automatic discharge is 24 months.
-As long as no extra income is needed (surplus income), and no creditor challenges the discharge will occur in 24 months.
-Having surplus income will typically increase the time to absolute discharge up to 36 months.
+If it’s a second bankruptcy, the time for eligibility for an absolute discharge is 24 months as long as no surplus income payment requirements or creditor challenges.
+Having surplus income will typically increase the time to up to 36 months.

 Yes.
 A discharge might be opposed by creditors, especially if the person in bankruptcy failed to meet any obligations.
 The court will review the case and may not grant a discharge.